-For the egg wash portion, we will be using egg yolks and oil.
-By using oil, the egg wash will take on a shiny and yellowish color.
+For the egg wash portion, we will be using egg yolk and oil, for a shiny look after baking.

-Once the dough comes together, you can use it immediately, as the dough is not sticky.
-If you prefer firmer dough, you can always chill it for about 15-20 mins in the fridge.
+Once the dough comes together, you can use it immediately.
+The dough is not sticky, so it will be quite easy to work with.
+If you prefer a firmer dough, you can always chill it for about 15-20 mins in the fridge before using it.

-Portion the dough into 10g each (about 50 pcs) and the pineapple jam to be 8g each (50 pcs).
-You can prepare and roll the pineapple jam the day before, and store them into airtight container.
+Portion the dough into 10g each (yields about 50 pcs) and the pineapple jam 8g each (to 50 pcs).
+You can prepare and roll the balls of pineapple jam one day before and store them into airtight container.
 Use cling wrap between layers of the pineapple jam balls to prevent sticking.